NelsonPython/autonomousQA/02-generic-pom-tests.md

         # link to page being tested
         self.driver.get("http://www.nelsontech.blog/Tutorial-SWVV/LogonDemo/login.html")
 ```
-Define tests by defining methods that begin with letters "test".
+Make sure all your test methods begin with the letters "test".
 This informs the test runner that these methods are tests.
 Short tests are easier to manage.
 For example, this script has four short tests.
 The first test checks whether you can logon with a valid username ('demo') and password ('mode').
-It starts by making sure you are on the Example Login Page.
+It starts by making sure you are on the "Example Login Page".
 It ends by making sure you are logged into the "Welcome" page.
 ```
     def test_valid_login(self):
         """